Nozbe/NoOffice.org/_book/week.md

 - Tuesday - Product.
 I review all proposals, pending tasks, progress on features I'm involved with and have our *design* meeting.
 - Wednesday - Marketing.
 I have our *marketing* meeting, I give feedback to the marketing team.
 Every two weeks I have our *support* improvement meeting.
 - Thursday - Writing.
 I don't have any meetings.
 I write a lot - blog posts, marketing stuff, prepare for interviews, etc.
 - Friday - Review.
-I review my week, prepare for next one.
+I review my week, prepare for the next one.
 More on Fridays at Nozbe in one of the next chapters.

 As you can see, the plan revolves around the regular meetings we have and my responsibilities as the CEO, VP of Marketing and chief visionary behind Nozbe.
 I wear many hats so my week accommodates for that and helps me work in a focused way.